SPAAM-community/spaam-bingo/README.md

 # Bingo

 An accessible bingo web app using React and Firebase.
-Modified from the 'backlog-bingo' app by [Cordelia Dillon](https://github.com/cordeliadillon) for the March 2021 nf-core/hackathon.
+Modified from the 'backlog-bingo' app by [Cordelia Dillon](https://github.com/cordeliadillon).

 > All documentation below is from the original author